Pray Wisely

 • Give us leaders who will protect the family unit and the rights of parents to make decisions on behalf of their children.
 When the families are in order, our society will thrive.

-• Surround the leaders of the new government with capable and wise counsel.
+• Surround the leaders of this government with capable and wise counsel.

 • At every step of the way, let Israel know they exist not because of their gifts and achievements, but only because You said it would be so.